piyush-bit/GDSC-secureFood/README.md

-# Surplus Food Distribution Platform
+# SecureFood-Surplus Food Distribution Platform

 Welcome to the Surplus Food Distribution Platform, a project aimed at minimizing food waste by connecting surplus food providers with those in need through an innovative and sustainable solution.